Panning for Gold in North Georgia

 - Address: 1 Public Square, Dahlonega, GA

 - Website: gastateparks.org/DahlonegaGoldMuseum

-- Facebook: Dahlonega Gold Museum State Historic Site has 1,100+ followers
+- Facebook: Dahlonega Gold Museum State Historic Site is rated 5.0 and has 1,100+ followers

 - TripAdvisor: Dahlonega Gold Museum State Historic Site is rated 4.5 with 400+ reviews